-Accused Club Q gunman arrives at El Paso County jail
+Accused Club Q gunman released into El Paso County jail custody after 2 days in the hospital

 Accused shooter: Anderson Lee Aldrich, 22

+- Aldrich is accused of entering Club Q late Nov.
+18 shooting an AR-style gun.

-- Aldrich is facing 10 preliminary charges, including five counts of first-degree murder after deliberation and five counts of committing a bias-motivated crime.
+- Aldrich faces 10 preliminary charges: five counts of first-degree murder after deliberation and five counts of committing a bias-motivated crime.

-- In 2016, Aldrich petitioned a Texas court to change his name from Nicholas F. Brink to Anderson Lee Aldrich.
+- In 2016, before he turned 16, he petitioned a Texas court to change his name to Anderson Lee Aldrich from Nicholas F. Brink.

-- Aldrich was arrested in June 2021 by the El Paso County Sheriff on charges of felony menacing and kidnapping, according to a news release from the Sheriff’s Office.
+- Aldrich was arrested in June 2021 by the El Paso County Sheriff on charges of felony menacing and first-degree kidnapping, according to a news release from the Sheriff’s Office.
 Aldrich allegedly threatened to harm his mother with a homemade bomb, multiple weapons and ammunition, prompting the police to evacuate the area.
 Aldrich refused to comply with deputy orders to surrender.
 The sheriff’s regional explosives unit did not find any explosive devices.
 There is no public record that prosecutors pursued the charges, and Aldrich’s case was sealed.

-- Aldrich’s mother has three outstanding warrants for her arrest in California and an arson charge in Bexar County, Texas.

-- Aldrich is believed to be the grandson of Republican California legislator Randy Voepel, who praised the deadly riot on Jan.
-6, 2021 at The Capitol and has opposed legislation that would allow transgender Californians to update their names and genders on marriage licenses and birth certificates.
+- Aldrich is believed to be the grandson of former California state Rep. Randy Voepel, a San Diego County Republican who has opposed legislation that would allow transgender Californians to update their names and genders on marriage licenses and birth certificates.
 Voepel has also opposed gun control measures.

 Aldrich, who has been treated at a Colorado Springs hospital after being pistol-whipped and kicked in the head by patrons at the club he is accused of shooting up, is facing 10 preliminary charges.
 They include five counts of first-degree murder after deliberation and five counts of committing a bias-motivated crime, court records show.